Tait conjectures: Background

 Tait came up with his conjectures after his attempt to tabulate all knots in the late 19th century.
 As a founder of the field of knot theory, his work lacks a mathematically rigorous framework, and it is unclear whether he intended the conjectures to apply to all knots, or just to alternating knots.
 It turns out that most of them are only true for alternating knots.
 In the Tait conjectures, a knot diagram is called "reduced" if all the "isthmi", or "nugatory crossings" have been removed.

 Crossing number of alternating knots

 Tait conjectured that in certain circumstances, crossing number was a knot invariant, specifically:

 Any reduced diagram of an alternating link has the fewest possible crossings.

 In other words, the crossing number of a reduced, alternating link is an invariant of the knot.
 This conjecture was proved by Louis Kauffman, Kunio Murasugi (村杉 邦男), and Morwen Thistlethwaite in 1987, using the Jones polynomial.

-A geometric proof, not using knot polynomials, was given in 2017 by Joshua Greene.